 - Causes.
-Overwatering, slow draining or compacted soils or pots without drainage holes in the base.
+Overwatering, slow draining, or compacted soils or pots without drainage holes in the base.

-These include waxy, relatively small leaves with aim to reduce the surface area for transpiration (water loss) in arid climates and high temperatures and fleshy rhizomes that store water.
+These include waxy, relatively small leaves with the aim to reduce the surface area for transpiration (water loss) in arid climates and high temperatures and fleshy rhizomes that store water.

 The branches are also relatively thick and fleshy as they are used for storing moisture reserves as a survival strategy during times of drought.

-As ZZ plants have significant adaptions for dry conditions, the ZZ plant is particularly sensitive to overwatering, damp soils without a poor structure and any standing water in saucers and trays underneath the pot which keeps the potting intolerably damp for the ZZ plant to survive.
+As ZZ plants have significant adaptions for dry conditions, the ZZ plant is particularly sensitive to overwatering, damp soils without a poor structure, and any standing water in saucers and trays underneath the pot which keeps the potting intolerably damp for the ZZ plant to survive.